chzerv/linux-workstation-playbook/README.md

 - `gnome` will only run GNOME related tasks.
 - `systemd` will only run systemd related tasks.
 - `dotfiles` will only run dotfiles related tasks.
-- `install-extra-packages` will only run tasks that install packages using flatpak/npm/pip.
+- `install-extra-software` will only run tasks that install packages using flatpak/npm/pip.
 - `misc` will only run misc tasks.

 To choose a specific tag, run: